codidact/docs/User-Help/accessibility.md

 The Codidact Foundation encourages all people contributing posts, such as questions, answers, and articles, to make their posts accessible.
 This is done via system reminders, such as a warning when posting images without alt text, and via other users editing those posts to be more accessible.

-By the end of February 2024, an in-depth guide to creating accessible posts will be published in the Help Center.
+An in-depth guide to creating more accessibile posts is available to all users in the Help Center of each community.

 ### The "codidact.org" and "codidact.com" sites